IRS and California Announce Tax Deadline Updates

 Real Property Tax

 While counties cannot change the state law that sets the April 10 property tax deadline, taxpayers who are unable to pay on time for reasons related to COVID-19 should submit a request for a penalty waiver online.
 Some counties are not currently accepting in-person property tax payments due to office closures.
+San Francisco and San Mateo counties have extended their normal April 10 property tax payment deadlines until May 4, the date their tax collector’s offices are scheduled to reopen to the public after shelter-in-place orders are lifted.
 Check your county’s website for more information.

 What Does the 90-day Delay on Paying and Filing Income Taxes Mean to Me?

 Tax payment deferments at multiple levels of government, including tax relief offered by other states and localities in response to COVID-19, are meant to help minimize cash flow issues for both individuals and businesses.
-Many states are simultaneously providing, or have already provided, their own relief.
+Most states are following the federal government’s lead and providing similar income tax filing and payment due date relief without imposing late filing or late payment penalties.
 Your Seiler tax advisor is available to discuss how the filing and payment extensions apply to your situation and how best to minimize the financial impact of the COVID-19 pandemic.

 Information Updated as It Becomes Available